 Can I plant cuttings outdoors?

 Getting cuttings to root outdoors is challenging because environmental conditions are more variable.
-If you live in the right hardiness zone for the succulent, you can try planting a cutting during the growing season in a location that receives bright shade all day.
+If you live in the right hardiness zone for the succulent, you can try planting a cutting during the growing season in a location that receives partial or indirect sun all day.
 Follow the guidelines above and pay extra attention to moisture levels, but be aware that some cuttings might not survive.

 Do I need to fertilize?